 - whether you are a flight risk or a safety risk to the community.

 If you and the prosecutor agree to a plea bargain where you get a suspended sentence, the judge will usually sign off on it.
-Note that suspended sentences are typically not granted in cases involving serious crimes (for example murder).
+Note that suspended sentences are typically not granted in cases involving serious crimes (such as murder).

 If you receive a suspended sentence, it is critical for you to consult with a criminal defense attorney or law firm.
 The lawyer or firm will provide legal advice to help ensure you